Contemporary Music Instruction and Mentoring

 At the very top end of the top price spectrum are custom guitars that are specially designed and hand-built by master guitar craftsmen.
 In fact, we have an excellent custom guitar builder right here in Logan: Ryan Thorell.
 If you are interested in such a guitar, talk to me and I will arrange a meeting for you with Ryan.
 His workshop is less than a block from my teaching studio.
 (One of his beautiful guitars is shown above.)

 The quintessential "Martin sound" is their D-28 model (below).
 Martin has been making guitars for nearly 200 years, and the D-28 has been in their lineup for nearly 100 years.
 It has been copied by other manufacturers ever since, but nobody else has been able to capture the tone of the D-28, which can be described as rich and warm.
 Many people consider it to be the best sounding guitar in the world.
+The shape of the D-28 is called a "dreadnought", and it is big and bulky and uncomfortable to hold, but many guitarists consider it to be the best sounding guitar in the world.
+Martin also makes some other nice models that have smaller and more comfortable bodies, but what they are famous for is the D-28.
+There's nothing else like it.

 What's fun about Taylor is that they offer a HUGE variety of models with different body shapes and woods that sound very different from each other.
-For example, I own a beautiful Taylor 324ce Builder's Edition (below) that has the same body shape as the 814ce but instead of a spruce top and redwood back/sides, it has a mahogany top and ash back and sides.
+For example, I own a beautiful Taylor 324ce Builder's Edition (below) that has the same body shape as the 814ce (Grand Auditorium) but instead of a spruce top and redwood back/sides, it has a mahogany top and ash back and sides.
 It has unique overtones and warm harmonics that make it sound like no other guitar I have ever played... absolutely gorgeous tone!

 I also own a wonderful Taylor 717e (below) It has a spruce top and rosewood back and sides, and it sounds nothing like a stereotypical Taylor at all.
 It sounds reminiscent of a vintage Gibson but without the intonation woofiness problems.
 It is impossible for me to play either of these guitars without smiling, but they sound VERY different from each other.

-Taylor makes so many other body shapes and offers many other wood combinations
+Taylor makes so many other body shapes, and offers many other wood combinations,

 Again, don't limit yourself to Martin and Taylor.
 If you are shopping for a quality solid-wood, made in the USA guitar, don't overlook